 - The approximate value of the property.

-An investigation of an alleged mischief charge in Surrey is typically initiated by the alleged victim (or relative or witness).
-They contact the Surrey Royal Canadian Mounted Police (RCMP) Service and report it.
-The police will request a written or videotaped statement from the complainant and any witnesses and will initiate an investigation.
+An investigation of an alleged mischief charge in Saskatchewan is typically initiated by the alleged victim (or relative or witness).
+They contact their local police service and report it.
+The police will request a written or videotaped statement from the complainant and any witnesses, then will launch an investigation.

-Surrey area Police take property crimes very seriously and mischief is no exception.
-The police will typically engage in a thorough investigation to find sufficient evidence to charge.
-This may include interviewing all witnesses, reviewing any video surveillance, seizing any evidence involved, photographing the scene, and obtaining receipts for damaged property.
+The police take property crimes very seriously and mischief is no exception.
+They will typically engage in a thorough investigation to find sufficient evidence to charge.
+This may include interviewing all witnesses, reviewing video surveillance, seizing any evidence, photographing the scene, and obtaining receipts for damaged property.

 After the police have gathered their evidence, they will arrest you if they believe you are the perpetrator.
 If you are not present at the scene, police will track you down or issue a warrant for your arrest.